xtuml/otel2pv/docs/user/GroupAndVerify/GroupAndVerify_User_Manual.md

     "Timeout": <int, optional - the time in seconds to wait for a tree to be verifier, default is 2>, "MaxTrees": <int, optional - the maximum number of trees to be stored in memory and must be 0 or greater.
 If 0 then there is no maximum amount of trees, default is 0 i.e. no maximum>, "parentVerifySet": <array of objects, optional - the node types that are expected to have a parent links and the parent links are not expected to have a forward link to the child node.
-Specifies the expected number of children, default is []>, }
+Specifies the expected number of children, default is []>, "persistenceMode": <object, optional - the mode to persist the incoming data on disk, default is {"on": false, "path": ""}>, }
 ```